Relintai/pandemonium_engine_docs/modules/mesh_data_resource.md

 # Mesh data resource Module

-A c++ Godot engine module, that adds a resource, which contains raw mesh data for merging and collider information.
+A c++ Pandemonium engine module, that adds a resource, which contains raw mesh data for merging and collider information.

 The module also comes with importers (gltf, and collada for now), you can import 3d models as MeshDataResources with these.